smarterlabs/cryolayer-docs/docs/setup.md

 ### Deploy your site

 Run `wrangler deploy` to deploy your site to Cloudflare Workers.
+Your terminal will display a URL where your site is available.

 Set your domain to point to your Cloudflare Workers site.
 See [Cloudflare's docs](https://developers.cloudflare.com/workers/platform/triggers/custom-domains/) for more info.